Sydney

 City Introduction

-Australia is a dream destination for most travelers, and for many, a visit starts down under with enjoying the metropolitan city of Sydney, beautifully located and with some of the country’s most famous landmarks.
+Sydney in Australia is a dream destination for most travelers, and for many, a visit starts down under with enjoying the metropolitan city, beautifully located and with some of the country’s most famous landmarks.
 Sydney’s Opera House and Sydney Harbor Bridge are icons most do recognize.
 The two works are centrally located close to the old town of The Rocks and the city’s skyscrapers.

 Sydney is where the first fleet of settlers went ashore, and the place where the colony of New South Wales took some of the first steps from the foundation towards modern Australia.